 "As I applied for an internship in Scotland, the most important point was to improve my language skills.
 The great thing about the internship in IRRI is that it gave me much more than this!
 It was a pleasure to work with all the IRRI staff and to learn about the project which are very interesting and useful.
 I also got a look into how a charity works, how are the projects prepared and how they work, I really did use the knowledge I got at my university, because sometimes it was quite difficult to apply for a new project or prepare some materials."

-Juliette is an S6 pupil at Portobello High School.
-She is currently volunteering for IRRI on a weekly basis, helping out with a variety of tasks and projects.
+Juliette was a S6 pupil at Portobello High School.
+She volunteered for IRRI on a weekly basis, helping out with a variety of tasks and projects.

 "I have thoroughly enjoyed volunteering at IRRI, far more than attending school for the remainder of my week!
 Volunteering at IRRI has been a fantastic and very educational experience.
 It has provided me with countless opportunities to develop new skills that will be very useful in my future.
 I have gained a real understanding about how to handle important responsibilities due to my involvement in some of the organisations excellent projects.
 The friendly team at IRRI made me feel so welcome when I first started my volunteering post, which has made the work even more enjoyable.
 I highly recommend IRRI to anyone who is looking for some voluntary experience."